-- 1. During earliest two weeks of semester, student convenes committee to discuss written comprehensive exam. - 2.
-Comprehensive Examination Committee prepares topic for a) review paper and b) research proposal that will constitute the written comprehensive examination. - 3.
-All students scheduled to take examinations should endeavor to take these during the same 30-day interval.
-NOTE: Students are given exactly 30 days to complete both writing tasks.
+1. Ideally, during the preceding summer or earliest two weeks of the semester, students convene their committee to discuss the written comprehensive exams.

+- 2. Comprehensive Examination Committee prepares topic for a) review paper and b) research proposal that will constitute the written comprehensive examination. - 3.
+Students are given exactly 30 days to complete both writing tasks.
 It is imperative that all committees adhere to this policy. - 4.
-Committee chair informs ENDY director in writing of the starting date for an exam.
+Committee chair informs ENDY director in writing of the starting date for the exam.
 Both written assignments are due no later than 5:00 p.m. exactly 30 days later.
-No exceptions. - 5.
-All written examinations for all students should be completed no later than 15 October (for fall exams) or 28 February (for spring exams).
-No extensions to this time frame will be permitted except under the most extraordinary conditions. - 6.
+No exceptions except under the most extraordinary conditions. - 5.
 Written comprehensive examination has two parts: a) scholarly review paper, b) formal research proposal in NSF style.
-Both written assignments are due at 5:00 p.m. on the 30th day following their assignment to the student. - 7.
-Written works are evaluated "Excellent", "Very Good", "Good", "Fair", "Poor"; 4 out of 5 committee members must agree that works rank at least "Good" to pass exam.
+Both written assignments are due at 5:00 p.m. on the 30th day following their assignment to the student. - 6.
+Written works are evaluated "Excellent", "Very Good", "Good", "Fair", "Poor", four out of five committee members must agree that the works rank at least "Good" to pass the exam.